 Seriously.
 Can you believe it?
-Only one hour to get amazing homemade rolls.
+Only one hour for amazing homemade rolls.
 It is okay if you are skeptical – I was at first too.
-What you need to do is give it a try!
+What you need to do is give it a try though!

 What I like about these rolls…